wustl-oncology/immuno_lsf_wdl_compute1/README.md

 	--reads_1 path_to_your_Read1_RNA_DATA/R1.fastq.gz \
 	--reads_2 path_to_your_Read2_RNA_DATA/R2.fastq.gz -n 100000 > ./read_strandness_check.txt
 ```
-This script will create a file in your analysis directory: read_strandness_check.txt
+This script will create a file in your working directory: `read_strandness_check.txt`.

-The last line of the file will indicate strandedness
+The last line of the file will indicate strandedness.

-Put this information later in the RNA section of your yaml file under "immuno.strand"
+Put this information later in the RNA section of your yaml file under `immuno.strand`.

 ### yamls

-The yaml files contain exact paths to each samples' raw data.
+The yaml files contain exact paths to each samples' raw data (i.e. it tells the pipeline where to find your raw data).

-Create a folder called `yamls` under the analysis directory.
+Create a folder called `yamls` under the working directory.

-Create a yaml file for EACH sample you are processing using templates [here](https://github.com/wustl-oncology/analysis-wdls/blob/main/example_data/immuno_storage1.yml)
+Create a yaml file for **EACH** sample you are processing using templates found [here](https://github.com/wustl-oncology/analysis-wdls/blob/main/example_data/immuno_storage1.yml)

-Name each yaml as `sample_immuno.yaml`
+Name each yaml as `sample_immuno.yaml` (e.g. sample1_immuno.yaml)

 #### Check YAML for common errors
-Use validate_immuno_yaml.py to check for common errors that come up during creation of the immuno YAML such as syntax errors, mismatched sample names, missing values, etc.
+Use `validate_immuno_yaml.py` to check for common errors that come up during creation of the immuno YAML such as syntax errors, mismatched sample names, missing values, etc.
 ```bash
 cd $WORKING_BASE/yamls
 bsub -Is -q oncology-interactive -G $GROUP -a "docker(mgibio/cloudize-workflow:latest)" /bin/bash